‘Russian Kim Kardashian’ Anastasiya Kvitko Bursts Out Of Eye-Popping Bikini That Barely Contains Her

 Anastasiya Kvitko is back in a bikini.
 The model and social media sensation is arguably most famous for her sizzling swimwear updates, with an Instagram account full of them likely a contributor to her rising following.
-AK has racked herself up over 10 million followers on the platform – her “Russian Kim Kardashian” moniker, per The Inquisitr, is proving less and less necessary as AK builds up fame on a standalone level.
+AK has racked up over 10 million followers on the platform.
+Her “Russian Kim Kardashian” moniker, per The Inquisitr, is proving less and less necessary as AK builds up fame on a standalone level.
 While Kvitko’s Instagram isn’t solely dedicated to swimwear, it does seem that the images seeing this ultra-curvy star in pool attire do prove the most popular.

-It looks like there’s a brand new update.
+It looks like there’s a brand-new update.

 Earlier today, AK updated her account.
 The brunette seemed to be delivering another eye-popping display, with a sizzling black bikini that wasn’t leaving much to the imagination.
-Kvitko had squeezed her curves into a sexy black two-piece with fun string banding at the bust – that said, the star’s ample assets did seem barely contained.
+Kvitko had squeezed her curves into a sexy black two-piece with fun string banding at the bust.
+That said, the star’s ample assets did seem barely contained.
 Wardrobe malfunctions don’t seem to happen with this pro, though.
 AK was handling her bikini in the same fierce way she always does, with fans seeing the Russian’s wowing curves in a pretty maximal way.

-Kvitko appeared photographed in front of a white and wooded backdrop.
+Kvitko appeared photographed in front of a white wood backdrop.
 The sun was shining down on her, with AK herself appearing to have applied some lotion.
 The bikini was likely doing it for her fans, though.
-This two-piece boasted delicate string briefs, ruched upper details, plus the biggest draw of all: it was miniscule.
+This two-piece boasted delicate string briefs, ruched upper details, plus the biggest draw of all: it was minuscule.

 Anastasiya’s update quickly proved popular, racking up over 12,000 likes in just 11 minutes.
 The same time frame brought over 295 fans into the post’s comments section.